Buy me a Cup of Aloha

 Miso a fermented paste is another key ingredient that goes into miso soup recipes.

 Miso paste is also one of the key flavoring agents used in Japanese cuisine.

-Kombu seaweed and Wakame seaweed are also used extensively in Japanese cuisine to flavor soups.
+Kombu and Wakame seaweed are also used extensively in Japanese cuisine to flavor soups.